 Microsoft provided details on the next major Windows 10 update, which was code-named Redstone 3 and is now officially titled the Windows 10 Fall Creators Update.
 The name isn’t a mere convenience, as the update once again focuses on making the operating system particularly useful for anyone who engages in creative activity.

 The first major feature coming with Windows 10 Fall Creators Update is a new creative app built with the Universal Windows Platform (UWP) that will be distributed through the Windows Store.
 Called Windows Story Remix, the app will utilize the Microsoft Graph to pull in data from various sources, including friends’ photos and videos, to create stories complete with soundtrack, theme, and cinematic transitions.
-Windows 10 Remix will allow users to add 3D objects and Windows Ink to photos and video that are anchored to objects, making it easy to create more complex video stories using relatively sophisticated special effects.

 Microsoft demonstrated the app with the example of a soccer game captured by multiple parents who shared their images and video with Windows Story Remix.
 Using Microsoft artificial intelligence (AI), the app identifies individual players and can then create stories with each one featured as a “star.”
 Simply by switching the star status from one player to another, the app creates individualized stories that focus on a specific player.
 In addition, themes can be created using music pulled from Microsoft Groove, with the system intelligently adjusting cuts to correspond with the music’s beat, and a “Remix” button will change the story using different music and styles with a single click.